bedrocklinux/bedrocklinux-website/markdown/1.0beta1/configure.md

 To have a ~{client~} daemon start or stop at boot/shutdown, place the relevant command to do this in `/etc/init.d/rcS.clients` and `/etc/init.d/rcK.clients`, respectively.
+If you are configuring this from installation where Bedrock Linux's filesystem is mounted somewhere, prepend the mount point (such as ~(/mnt/bedrock~) to the path).
+If you are configuring this from a running Bedrock Linux system, be sure to access the files in the core, in `/bedrock/clients/bedrock/etc/init.d/`.

+Be sure that the items fork off into the background if they are long-running, such as daemons.
+Consider appending `&`.

 For example, to start Debian squeeze's `cups` daemon at boot, place the following in your `/etc/init.d/rcS.clients`:

 	brc squeeze /etc/init.d/cups start